ThomasPasquali/SbatchMan/design document.md

 ### Project Vision

-`sbatchman` is a comprehensive tool designed to simplify the management and execution of job submissions on High-Performance Computing (HPC) clusters.
-It provides a Rust core, an interactive Terminal User Interface (TUI), and a Python library to streamline the process of running code experiments, from configuration and submission to monitoring and archiving.
+`sbatchman` is tool for managing, submitting, and tracking jobs on High-Performance Computing (HPC) clusters.
+Job configurations can be defined using simple YAML configuration files and submitted jobs can be monitored and managed using an interactive Terminal User Interface (TUI). `sbatchman` provides also a Python library to collect the outputs of jobs for further analysis and plotting.

 ### Core Features

-  * **Declarative Job Configuration:** Define clusters and jobs using a powerful and flexible YAML configuration.
+  * **Job Configuration:** Define clusters and jobs using a powerful and flexible YAML configuration, with automatic generation of job variants based on parameter combinations.
-  * **Automated Job Generation:** Automatically generate and submit job variants based on combinations of parameters.
   * **Interactive TUI:** Monitor active jobs, view logs, manage configurations, and browse job history through an intuitive terminal interface.
-  * **Reliable State:** Track all jobs and configurations in a local SQLite database.
-  * **Python Library:** Integrate job management directly into Python scripts and data analysis workflows.
+  * **Python Library:** Collect job results using a simple Python library, enabling easy integration with data analysis and plotting tools.
+  * **Reliability:** All state is stored in a local SQLite database.
   * **Portability:** Export and import jobs, including their results, as self-contained `.zip` archives for easy sharing and reproducibility.

 ### Architecture

 The system is composed of three primary components:

-  * **Rust Core:** A high-performance engine responsible for all core logic, including configuration parsing, job scheduling, state management, and direct interaction with the system.
+  * **Rust Core:** An efficient engine responsible for all core logic, including configuration parsing, job scheduling and state management.
-  * **TUI Frontend:** An interactive terminal application for real-time monitoring and management.
+  * **TUI Frontend:** An interactive terminal application for real-time job monitoring and management.
   * **Python Library:** A Python wrapper around the Rust core, enabling scripting and integration with other Python libraries for data analysis and plotting.

 ## Technical Specification